Frequently Asked Questions

 - The Food Rescue US model rescues this would-be wasted fresh food and provides it at no cost to recipients, alleviating a major stress and burden in the lives of the food insecure, while simultaneously helping the environment.

-- Through the use of technology, Food Rescue US has developed a simple solution to connect the vast amount of healthy, usable surplus food with the critical hunger demand.
+- Through the use of our web-based app, Food Rescue US has developed a simple solution to connect the vast amount of healthy, usable surplus food with the critical hunger demand.

-- Using our simple and efficient proprietary technology, food donors register available fresh food, social service agencies communicate their food needs and details for delivery, and volunteers sign up for a “food rescue.”
-Sign up for our technology here.
+- Using our simple and efficient proprietary app, food donors register available fresh food, social service agencies communicate their food needs and details for delivery, and volunteers sign up for a “food rescue.”
+Sign up to rescue food here.

 - Once a match is made with a food donation opportunity and a social service agency, a volunteer rescuer self-schedules to pick up the food from the donor and delivers it directly to the local social service agency serving the community.